-A soft Indian flatbread, roti (or chapati as its also known), is a great side to many curry dishes.
-You can either use it to mop up the curry sauce or as a wrap, with the curry filling inside (yum!).
-Homemade roti is simple to make, with a few techniques you can learn and perfect as you practice.
-Follow our 'How to make soft roti' guide, for all the tips and tricks you need to make the perfect soft roti and discover your new go to curry side dish.
+A soft Indian flatbread, this easy roti recipe is a great curry side dish.
+Use it to mop up the curry sauce or as a wrap, with the curry filling inside (yum!).
+With 4 basic ingredients, homemade roti is simple to make.
+Follow our how to make roti guide, for all the tips and tricks you need to make the perfect soft roti.

 Making roti will forever remind us of living in Fiji.
-Watching people in the villages rolling out the roti was a regular occurrence.
-Our guide shares all the tips we learnt along the way to perfect this delicious bread.
+Watching people in the village rolling out roti was a regular occurrence.

-- 200g Plain flour - Traditional Indian roti are made using atta flour, if you can find this locally, you can also use wholemeal wheat flour or bread flour.
-But we get great results using plain flour, just make sure you spend the time to knead it well.
+- Plain flour (all purpose flour) - Traditional roti is made using atta flour, if you can find this locally.
+You can also use wholemeal wheat flour, which traditionally chapati is made with.
+But we get great results using plain flour or all-purpose flour, just make sure you spend the time to knead it well.

-- 1 tablespoon oil - canola or vegetable oil.
+- A little oil - Canola or vegetable oil will work.

 - Pinch of salt